Skip to content

 @xmachines/play-vue-router

-Vue Router 4.x adapter for XMachines Universal Player Architecture
+Vue Router 4.x adapter for XMachines Universal Player Architecture.
+Bidirectional sync between Vue Router and XMachines state machines using Vue’s reactive primitives.

 Installation